- Search The Registry

 The birth of Octavia V. Rogers Albert in 1853 is celebrated on this date.
 She was a Black teacher and writer.

 Her first teaching job was in Montezuma, Georgia.
-There, in 1874, she married another teacher at this school, A.E.P.
+In 1874, she married another teacher at this school, A.E.P.
 Albert, who later became an ordained minister in the Methodist Episcopal Church.
 Soon after their marriage, the Alberts moved to Houma, Louisiana, where she began conducting interviews with men and women who were once enslaved.
-These interviews were the raw material for what became her gifted collection of narratives, "The House of Bondage," or "Charlotte Brooks and Other Slaves."
+These interviews were the raw material for what became her gifted collection of narratives, "The House of Bondage" or "Charlotte Brooks and Other Slaves."
 Octavia Victoria Rogers Albert did not live to see "The House of Bondage" reach the public.

 An Encyclopedia of African American Christian Heritage